os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - its ID (name in the code)
 - its type of data (here dict)
-- its definition, label, unit,URI defined in the ontology
+- its definition, label, unit, URI defined in the ontology
 - other parameters like structuring or visibility for the developer (see developer manual)
   <br>
 ![](images/platform_study/study_workspace/data/variable_info.png) <br>